Have you experienced trials in life? Are you going through one right now?

 I feel like, knowing me the way I do, when I get to Heaven I will have a lot of questions.
 1 Corinthians 13:12 tells us, “For now we see through a glass, darkly; but then face to face: now I know in part, but then shall I know even as also I am known.”
 KJV

 Have you ever started a new exercise program?
 Maybe it was a New Year’s resolution to get in shape and lose those extra pounds, or you wanted to get stronger.

 Was it easy?
 Probably not.
 You had to change the way you ate, and you had to work muscles that you hadn’t worked in a while.
 It was painful!

 Our trials are like that.
 We have faith muscles that need to be worked out.
 It’s not always easy or fun, but there are great rewards when learning to trust God.

 You see, even when we don’t see it, God has a plan.
 Jeremiah 29:11 “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 You may ask how trials can prosper us.

-When we trust God with our lives and look to Him for direction He will use those trials to help us to grow and trust in Him even more.
-He draws us to Himself.
+When we trust God with our lives and look to Him for the direction, He will use those trials to help us to grow and trust in Him even more.
+Finally, he draws us to Himself.

-I can tell you from personal experience and promise you that no matter what you are going through God is with you.
+I can tell you from personal experience and promise you that God is with you no matter what you are going through.

-If you find this post encouraging or helpful please share with others on your social media or by email.
+If you find this post encouraging or helpful, please share it with others on your social media or by email.